rafatorgar/rafatorgar.github.io/_posts/2025-11-18-how-we-built-ai-competency-evaluation.md

 ## FAQs

+{% include faq.html
-**Can the definition of the same competency level vary between candidates?**

-No. The level definition remains fixed, according to the competency dictionary.
+   question="Can the definition of the same competency level vary between candidates?" answer="No. The level definition remains fixed, according to the competency dictionary.

-What varies is the justification: it adapts to the critical incidents and evidence observed in each interview, which are unique for each candidate.
+What varies is the justification: it adapts to the critical incidents and evidence observed in each interview, which are unique for each candidate."
+%}

+{% include faq.html
-**What information is generated for a competency?**

-Competencies are analyzed based on critical incidents mentioned in the conversation.
+   question="What information is generated for a competency?" answer="Competencies are analyzed based on critical incidents mentioned in the conversation.
 From these critical incidents we extract:

 - Detected level and definition
 - Justification of detected level based on critical incidents
 - List of evidence
-- Recommendations on what points to probe further to improve competency evaluation
+- Recommendations on what points to probe further to improve competency evaluation"
+%}

 ## Implementation Summary